dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-01-Initial_setup_packaging_running.md

  - `@Configuration` tags the class as a source of bean definitions for the application context.
  - `@EnableAutoConfiguration` tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
- - Normally you would add `@EnableWebMvc` for a Spring MVC app, but Spring Boot adds it automatically when it sees spring-webmvc on the classpath.
-This flags the application as a web application and activates key behaviors such as setting up a DispatcherServlet.
+ - Normally you would add `@EnableWebMvc` for a Spring MVC app, but Spring Boot adds it automatically when it sees `spring-webmvc` on the classpath.
+This flags the application as a web application and activates key behaviors such as setting up a `DispatcherServlet`.
  - `@ComponentScan` tells Spring to look for other components, configurations, and services in the current package (and subpackages), allowing it to find controllers, too.

 ## Build a classic WAR file